August 11, 2022

 “Damn”, the dad responded.
 “He never did.”

 Frankly, I was amazed at both dad’s honesty and his instantaneous awareness of the situation.
-They had always managed to help with any major difficulty.
+He and his wife had always helped their son with every major difficulty.
 If their son had a teacher that he did not work well with, they made sure to switch the teachers.
 Private tutors and coaches assured that he did well in school and in sports.
 Their house had every entertainment option imaginable (both physical and electronic).
 They made their house so appealing that he had a regular flow of friends/acquaintances in his life.
 In short, if he encountered discomfort, they did whatever possible to provide comfort.

 But he was like the tree that never dealt with the wind.